shengminp/shengminp.github.io/_publications/2025-10-16-LitE-SQL A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction.md

 ---
-title: "LitE-SQL A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction"
+title: "LitE-SQL: A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction"
 collection: publications
 category: conferences
 permalink: /publication/2025-10-16-LitE-SQL A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction